albertpumarola/GANimation/README.md

 # GANimation: Anatomically-aware Facial Animation from a Single Image
 Official implementation of [GANimation](http://www.albertpumarola.com/research/GANimation/index.html).
 In this work we introduce a novel GAN conditioning scheme based on Action Units (AU) annotations, which describe in a continuous manifold the anatomical facial movements defining a human expression.
 Our approach permits controlling the magnitude of activation of each AU and combine several of them.
 For more information please refer to the [paper](http://www.albertpumarola.com/publications/files/pumarola2018ganimation.pdf).

+This code was made public to share our research for the benefit of the scientific community.
+Do NOT use it for immoral purposes.

 ![GANimation](http://www.albertpumarola.com/images/2018/GANimation/teaser.png)

 ## Prerequisites